ACCESSIBILITY STATEMENT FOR BANGOR UNIVERSITY

-We have recently set all our videos uploaded to Panopto to be automatically machine captioned.
-The English captioning in Panopto is much improved recently but not always 100% accurate.
-Captions will be automatically added to all recordings made since September 2017.
+We have set all our videos uploaded to Panopto to be automatically machine captioned.
+Machine Generated Captions will be automatically added to all recordings made since September 2017.

 The University’s Microsoft licence also allows our users access to MS-Stream.
 This online service will provide automated captioning of videos loaded into it.

-The Blackboard modules for Sept 2020 will be using the Blackboard Ultra course view, this removes the ability to create complex course structures and will simplify course organization for students
+The Blackboard modules for Sept 2020 onwards will be using the Blackboard Ultra course view; this removes the ability to create complex course structures and will simplify course organization for students.

-This statement was last updated 12th November 2020.
-We update this statement regularly and will next review it in December 2020.
+This statement was last updated 20th January 2021 in consultation with the Digital Accessibility Group with stakeholders from across the University.
+We update this statement regularly and will next review it in May 2021.